PTsolvers/Galileo23-MC1-GPU/README.md

 $$ ∇⋅(D ∇ C) = \frac{∂C}{∂t} $$

 👉 Let's test the performance using a simple [perftest.jl](scripts_s1/perftest.jl) script.

+#### Why to still bother with GPU computing in 2022
+Because it is still challenging

+Why?
+- Very few software uses it efficiently
+- It requires to rethink the solving strategy as non-local operations will kill the fun

 ## Slot 2
 **Hands-on I**
 ### Solving transient 2D diffusion on the CPU I